10 Types of Technical Writing [with Strong Examples]

 API documentation is a reference manual on how to effectively use and integrate the application programming interface (API).
 It's written for technical users who want to move forward in their software development.
 It shares specialized knowledge and schemas for tasks for software programs.

-• Make sure your audience and purpose guide your document.
+• Let your target audience and purpose guide your technical document.

 business-man-at-home-office-writing-technical-documentation